Calculate your retirement number, when you'll hit it and how long your money will last

 π‘ Privacy tip: Consider using first names or nicknames only, especially if you plan to share your retirement plan with others.

 Enter your monthly or annual expenses.
-We'll calculate your retirement goal using the proven 4% Ruleβa widely trusted approach that helps ensure your money lasts throughout retirement.
+We'll calculate your retirement goal using the 4% Rule β a widely trusted guideline that says you can safely withdraw 4% of your savings per year, which means saving 25Γ your annual expenses.

 Tell us who's saving for retirement, how much you've already saved, and how much you're adding each year.